Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

  ### Packets:

- Packets are essential to the development of the internet due to the sheer volume of information traffic at any one moment.
-It would be ilogical for every single message to be sent in one piece as it would be huge and would take a long time to arrive at it's destination.
+  Packets are essential to the development of the internet due to the sheer volume of information traffic at any one time.
+It would be illogical for every single message to be sent in one piece as it would be huge and would take a long time to arrive at its destination.
 Therefore, when we send something over the internet it does not follow a fixed path.
 It goes from computer to computer in something called a packet.
 A packet contains many different bits from many different transmissions on the internet.
 These packets have both the IP address of the sender and the IP address of the receiver.
 The packets pass through something called a router that directs the package and makes sure it goes to the right destination.

 Through the development of packets we have ensured reliable and efficient transfers of information allowing for rapid development.

  ### IP addresses (IPv4 and IPv6):

-With so many devices in the world trying to connect to the internet, it is necessary to assign Internet protocol or IP addresses as unique identifiers to these devices.
+With so many devices in the world trying to connect to the internet, it is necessary to assign Internet Protocol or IP addresses as unique identifiers to these devices.

 IPv4, the first version of IP,  is made up of 32 binary bits.
 It is expressed by four base-10 numbers separated by dots.
 It is the more commonly used of the two.

 IPv6 is the newest IP address standard.
 It is made up of 128 binary bits and is expressed by eight groups of base-16 (hexadecimal) digits separated by colons.

+If it wasnt for IP computers wouldn't know how to identify themselves and others.
+IP allows the amount of computers in the world to grow while still being able to communicate with one another.

  ### Routers and routing:

+When a packet travels from the computer it is sent from it will arrive at a router.
+The Router is a smart device that will read the IP address of the packet and make sure it's heading it's heading to the right destination in the most efficient way.

+If it wasn't for routers packets would not recieve the direction required to get to their destination

  ### Domains and DNS:

+ DNS or Domain systems takes the user friendly domain name eg: https://coderacademy.edu.au and converts it back to IP addresses so browser can load internet webpages.

+ Without DNS making the web more user friendly we would either have to remember long IP names as addresses to webpages or we wouldn't be able to access the webpages we use everyday.

   ## 3: Define the features of the following technologies that are essential in terms of the development of the internet:

-TCP, HTTP and HTTPS (word count guide: 150 - 300 words) Web browsers (200 - 300 words)
+TCP, HTTP and HTTPS (word count guide: 150 - 300 words)

-HTTP and HTTPS:
+TCP or Transmission Control Protocol works with your IP and determines how computers exchange packets between each other.

+It is in charge of breaking up data into packets that the network can deliver and manages control flow.
+It also retransmits lost packets and puts them back on the right path.

+If it wasn't for routers packets would get lost along the route to their destination and we would end up with undelivered files making the internet unreliable an inefficient and it would not have become the powerhouse it has today

+HTTP or Hypertext Transfer Protocol is used to transfer hypertext.
+HTTP is the foundation of data communication for the web.

+It is the protocol used for viewing webpages.
+If you browse to "www.google.com" you send a HTTP request to the server.
+This is represented by the http at the start of the web address.
+Without HTTP we wouldn't be able to access public webpages and the internet wouldn't have been able to develop.

+But what if you are inputting or accessing sensitive information?
+It will all be sent as unprotected text so it leave you open to attacks from hackers.

+This is where HTTPS or Secure Hypertext Transfer Protocol comes in.
+HTTPS encrypts the data being transfered over the internet is secure by using encryption.

+This development allowed for private messaging or high risk activities like banking or using credit cards online.

-   Web browsers (requests, rendering and developer tools):
+Web browsers (requests, rendering and developer tools) (200 - 300 words)

+Web Browsers are software that search for and display webpages.

+They translate websites returned by HTTP into inteperable content.
+They also display HTTPS and FPS (File Tranfer Protocol )

+Through the browser the user requests data and the server responds.

+Modern browsers now have developed features such as external plugins.

 ## Explain how each technology has contributed to the development of client and server communication over the internet (50 - 150 words for each technology)